 The three mistakes of digital product organizations

 According to a recent HBR blog post 72% of all new products don’t meet their revenue targets.
+We think Digital Product Organizations can do much better than that.

 Most new products (and companies) fail.
 The odds are against you.
 Around 75% of venture-backed startups fail.
 Anywhere from 40% to 90% of new products fail to gain significant market adoption.